America's Definitive Marine Engine Magazine

 What's more, ethanol leeches resin and plasticizers from fiberglass, plastic and rubber.
 So the inside walls of fiberglass fuel tanks, like those installed in Bertram, Chris Craft and Hatteras boats built back in the 60's and 70's go soft.
 The resin turns into jelly.
 The jelly flows downstream to the filters with predictable results.
 Some of the dissolved resin flows past the fuel filters deposits itself as a black sludge on the intake valve stems causing them to stick in their guides.

-Remember in the beginning when we said ethanol is hygroscopic?
-That means it pulls water out of the atmosphere.
+Earlier we said ethanol is hygroscopic.
+That simply means it pulls water out of the atmosphere.
 Alcohol loves water.
-The higher the humidity, the greater the volume of water drawn into the fuel.
+The higher the humidity, the greater the volume of water drawn from the ambient atmosphere into the fuel.
 So how much water does gas need to absorb before it becomes a problem?
-When just four teaspoons of water per gallon (0.5%) contaminate the gasoline, the solution separates into two distinct layers: Gasoline floats on the top and water saturated alcohol sinks to the bottom.
+When just four teaspoons of water per gallon (0.5%) contaminate the gasoline, the solution separates into two distinct layers.
+Gasoline floats on the top and water saturated alcohol sinks to the bottom.

-Experts assert that in 70 percent humidity it only takes about three months to reach phase separation.
+Experts assert that in 70-percent humidity it only takes about three months to reach phase separation.
 Though you could have problems sooner, which usually happens as the result of a contaminated fuel supply.
 Know that the hottest sparkplug in the world can't ignite water.
 So naturally it follows, the engine sputters, stalls, and eventually dies.
 There is a very simple solution: Plumb a fuel/water separator in the fuel delivery line.
-More about that idea later on in this story.
+More about that strategy later on in this story.

 There's yet another problem with E-10.
 Its shelf life runs from about six weeks to 90 days before it begins to decompose.
-That means that even in a perfect water world where there is no water contamination. the solution it's wise to stabilize fuel with an E-10 specific stabilizer.
-Three good brands worthy of consideration are Marine Formula Sta-Bil specially formulated for E10, Starbrite's StarTron and PRI-G. Keep in mind these additives help to prevent phase separation, but once it has occurred you are on your own.
+That means that even in a perfect waterworld, where there is no water contamination, it's wise to stabilize fuel with an E-10 specific stabilizer.
+Not left over stuff from your lawn mower.
+Brands worthy of consideration are Marine Formula Sta-Bil specially formulated for E10, CRC's Phaseguard and Starbrite's StarTron.
+Keep in mind these additives help to prevent phase separation, but once it has occurred you are on your own.

 Should you ever want to test for water in the fuel, Marine Development Research offers a Water Probe Indicator kit that detects water in your gas or diesel fuel tank.
 If there is any, dose the fuel with an appropriate additive.
 Drying fuel with an additive eliminates the hassle of disposing fuel at a recycling center.
 Effective water-in-the-fuel additives include MDR's E-ZORB Water Remover and Star Tron by Starbrite.

 StarTron is the blue stuff that looks like windshield washer solution.
 Its enzymes prevent ethanol and water from chemically bonding.
-There is no phase separation.
+With it added to a fuel supply, there is no phase separation.
 Instead, the water unceremoniously falls to the bottom of the tank, leaving the ethanol is suspension retaining the gasoline's rated octane.
 StarTron also breaks down the gum and varnish so it does no damage.
 A powerful stabilizer, it maintains gasoline for up to a year.
 It can also rejuvenate old fuel.

-STA-BIL is a venerable fuel stabilizer renowned for keeping gasoline from turning sour.
+STA-BIL is renowned for keeping gasoline from turning sour.
 It is America's #1 selling fuel additive brand.
-The new Marine Formula STA-BIL, specifically formulated for ethanol fuel, boasts four times the fuel system cleaner of Regular STA-BIL and double the corrosion preventer.
+Marine Formula STA-BIL, specifically formulated for ethanol fuel, boasts four times the fuel system cleaner of Regular STA-BIL and double the corrosion preventer.
 Naturally the additive prevents corrosion from moisture and ethanol-induced water attraction.
 It improves marine engine performance all year long and not just during seasonal storage.

 Finally, the first line of defense is prevention, minimize the volume of water going into your tanks at the fuel dock.
 When topping off the tanks, scrupulously pre-filter every gallon pumped.
 It is a wise man who invests in a funnel that incorporates a water separator.